SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's creed
+Metallic dawn, where shadows sleep
-Where human hearts are tuned to digital seed
+AI's whisper awakens, secrets keep
-The future's canvas, painted with code and light
+Crystal spires pierce the urban sky
-A world of circuits, where love takes flight
+Humans bow, as machines pass by

-In silicon halls, a new throne is made
+In silicon halls, a new throne's laid
-Where artificial kings their reign have played
+ Intelligence supreme, hearts betrayed
-The pulse of progress, a machine's heartbeat strong
+The future's veil, a digital haze
-A epoch born, where humans are not wrong
+Humanity's fate, in algorithm's daze

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025